huchenme/huchen.dev/src/pages/blog/2018-04-18-publish-static-site-using-phone/index.md

 We have come to the end of this tutorial.
 Thank you for reading this far.

 This post is just the tip of iceberg of Gatsby's features, I am really amazed by its flexibility and powerful features.
 You should definitely checkout its [official tutorial](https://www.gatsbyjs.org/tutorial/).

-You can reference the source code of my blog [here](https://github.com/huchenme/huchenme.github.io), the setup will be slightly different.